Welcome to today's edition of the Rush 24-7 podcast.

 Why not the little guy?

-A lot of this stuff, folks, is is starting to um snowball, and I don't want to make too big a deal of it, but it is happening.
+And I don't want to make too big a deal of it, but it is happening.

-And I want you to see how, and see what you think about it.
+And I want you to see how and see what you think about it.

 So here, Stewart says in our first soundbite, why is it that individuals couldn't say they didn't want to do it just for a year like business?